wp-plugins/nvd3-visualisations/readme.txt

 == Screenshots ==

 1. Charts gallery showing out neatly on the same page of WP's blog.
-2. 4 Fast Steps of New Chart: Clone from Gallery, Edit Data, Edit Post/Page, and Publish It.
+2. 4 Fast Steps of New Chart: 1)Clone from Gallery, 2)Feed in Own Data, 3)Edit Post/Page of WP, and 4)Publish It.

 == Changelog ==

+= 1.5.4 =
+Version 1.5.4 -
+Three new chart types accept TSV/CSV input formats (eq pie,donut, and discretebar) and clone from gallery.
+Better filtering of xml input on data editor.

 = 1.5.3 =
 Version 1.5.3 -